-All photography of dogs and babies are created by Asiya, of New Jersey, USA, are used with her permission.
-For stunning, sensitive, and the best photos ever of you, your pregnancy, and your newborns, youngsters, older children, and family visit these links here, here, here, and here.
+All photography of dogs and babies are created by Asiya, of New Jersey, USA, and are used with her permission.
+For stunning, sensitive, and the best photos ever of you, your pregnancy, your newborns, youngsters, older children, and family visit these links here, here, here, and here.

 Best wishes with your new baby arriving—and best wishes for teaching your dog how he’s supposed to behave!
 By now you have the baby’s nursery decorated, had your enjoyable baby shower, and all things you need for your little one are tucked away.
 But what about your dog or dogs?